-The Investigator then considered the merits of Mr G's complaint.
+The Investigator then considered the merits of Mr J's complaint.
 The Investigator thought the complaint should be upheld.
 In summary they:

-- set out the considerations relevant to reaching their view on the complaint, including the Financial Conduct Authority's (FCA's) Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant case law. - accepted there was no requirement for Options to advise Mr G nor did they have permissions to do so. - said Options had a responsibility to carry out due diligence on unregulated introducers and should have been aware before it made the decision to start accepting introductions from Caledonian that doing so would carry significant risk of consumer detriment. - said Caledonian was doing more than introducing consumers to Options.
-It was almost certain that Caledonian was providing advice on pension transfers. - Caledonian arranged the SIPP and the SIPP investments for Mr G. And this alone should have led Options to refuse the business, because Caledonian was not authorised to carry on such activities.
+- set out the considerations relevant to reaching their view on the complaint, including the Financial Conduct Authority's (FCA's) Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant case law. - accepted there was no requirement for Options to advise Mr J nor did they have permissions to do so. - said Options had a responsibility to carry out due diligence on unregulated introducers and should have been aware before it made the decision to start accepting introductions from Caledonian that doing so would carry significant risk of consumer detriment. - said Caledonian arranged the SIPP and the SIPP investments for Mr J. And this alone should have led Options to refuse the business, because Caledonian was not authorised to carry on such activities. - said Mr J would've been unable to make an informed decision about transferring his deferred pension into a SIPP. - said the high volume of business and high level of commission should have caused Options concern. - concluded that Options should have done adequate due diligence at the outset and refused the introductions from Caledonian.

-- Mr G would've been unable to make an informed decision about transferring his deferred pension into a SIPP. - said the fact Caledonian was not based in the UK and had no qualifications, and the high volume of business and high level of commission, combined with Caledonian's failure to provide accounts, should have caused Options concern. - concluded that Options should have done adequate due diligence at the outset and refused the introductions from Caledonian. - explained that the Financial Services and Markets Act 2000 (FSMA) s.27 provides a further basis on which Mr G's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, the consumer's agreement with Options came about as a result of that, and Options knew or should have known this. - said they believed a Court would not determine it to be just and equitable that the agreement should be enforced (FSMA s.28) in the circumstances.
+- explained that the Financial Services and Markets Act 2000 (FSMA) s.27 provides a further basis on which Mr J's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, the consumer's agreement with Options came about as a result of that, and Options knew or should have known this. - said they believed a Court would not determine it to be just and equitable that the agreement should be enforced (FSMA s.28) in the circumstances.

-Finally, our Investigator set out how Options should put things right by putting Mr G as far as possible, into the position he would now be in but for it accepting the business from Caledonian.
-They considered that if Options had acted appropriately, it's more likely than not that Mr G would have remained a member of the pension schemes he transferred into the SIPP.
+Finally, our Investigator set out how Options should put things right by putting Mr J as far as possible, into the position he would now be in but for it accepting the business from Caledonian.
+They considered that if Options had acted appropriately, it's more likely than not that Mr J would have remained a member of the pension schemes he transferred into the SIPP.
 So, they set out how Options should calculate his losses and compensate him.

-Our Investigator also recommended Options pay Mr G £500 for the distress caused by the knowledge that he has suffered a significant loss of pension funds and valuable benefits from his AFPS pension.
+Our Investigator also recommended Options pay Mr J £500 for the distress caused by Options' action in accepting his pensions and the subsequent knowledge that he has suffered a significant loss of pension funds and valuable benefits from his AFPS pensions.

-Mr G's representative responded to confirm Mr G's agreement with the Investigator's proposals.
+Mr J's representative responded to confirm Mr J's agreement with the Investigator's proposals.
 Options did not respond.